-An important part of our mission as a department is to train graduate students to formulate and to execute original research.
+An important part of our mission is to train graduate students to formulate and to execute original research.
 We also encourage undergraduate students to pursue research opportunities and take advantage of our facilities and expertise.
-If you're an undergraduate and you’re interested in geography research as an undergraduate, you should begin by consulting the Office of Undergraduate Research, then contact undergraduate studies director Zhenlong Li to get involved.
+If you're an undergraduate and you’re interested in geography research, check out what we’re doing in the Office of Undergraduate Research, then contact undergraduate studies director Zhenlong Li to get involved.

 Research Institutes and Centers

-The South Carolina Geographic Alliance is a network of K-12 educators and university geographers using geography to improve the education of our children.
-The alliance's primary goal is to bring the concepts and methodology of modern geography to the K-12 classroom by providing high-quality, low cost, professional development opportunities and materials for South Carolina educators.
+The South Carolina Geographic Alliance is a network of K-12 educators and university geographers who bring the concepts and methodology of modern geography to the K-12 classroom.
+The alliance provides high-quality, low cost, professional development opportunities and materials to South Carolina educators.

-The Hazards and Vulnerability Research Institute (HVRI) is an interdisciplinary research and graduate and undergraduate training center focused on the development of theory, data, metrics, methods, applications and spatial analytical models for understanding human vulnerability to natural hazards, including hurricanes, tornados and other extreme weather events.
+The Hazards Vulnerability & Resilience Institute is an interdisciplinary research and training center.
+It focuses on the development of theory, data, metrics, methods, applications and spatial analytical models of understanding human vulnerability to natural hazards, such as hurricanes, tornados and other extreme weather events.

 Departmental Research Labs and Facilities

-The Climate Research Lab provides technical support and equipment for research relating to climate change and variability, synoptic climatology, climate impacts, microclimatology, physical climatology, historical and paleoclimatology, aerosols and climate, and air pollution.
+The Climate Research Lab provides technical support and equipment for research into climate change and variability, synoptic climatology, climate impacts, microclimatology, physical climatology, historical and paleoclimatology, aerosols and climate, and air pollution.
 It includes faculty and students whose research and teaching interests span temporal and spatial scales.

-The Earth Surface Patterns and Processes Lab Complex within the geography department provides facilities and equipment in support of teaching and research in biogeography, geomorphology, hydrology and sedimentation.
+The Earth Surface Patterns and Processes Lab Complex provides facilities and equipment for teaching and research in biogeography, geomorphology, hydrology and sedimentation.

-The Geoinformation and Big Data Research Lab integrates cutting-edge computing technologies and geospatial methods to advance knowledge discovery and decision making with applications to climate change studies, disaster management, human mobility, and public health.
+The Geoinformation and Big Data Research Lab uses cutting-edge computing technologies and geospatial methods to advance knowledge discovery and decision-making in climate change studies, disaster management, human mobility and public health.